 By default, statistics collected by GeoEvent Server are never reset.
 Statistics such as total GeoEvent counts continue to grow indefinitely.
 Sometimes it could be useful to reset the statistics captured by GeoEvent Server so you can collect statistics for a well-known time period under a specific set of conditions.
 A Reset Statistics button is provided for this purpose.
 Resetting the statistics will reset all current statistics and GeoEvent Server will begin capturing new statistics.

-Start and stop inputs, outputs, and GeoEvent Services
+Starting and stopping inputs, outputs, and GeoEvent Services

 The current status for all inputs, outputs, and GeoEvent Services can be viewed on the Services > Monitor page in GeoEvent Manager.
 Starting, stopping, and restarting inputs, outputs, and GeoEvent Services.